A LOVE FOR THE ISLAND

 When the seasonality of both these businesses became a serious problem, we sat down to brainstorm ideas of what we could do to make money in the winter months.
 After coming up with (and discarding) brilliant ideas such as selling solid sandcastles and bottles of coloured sand, we hit upon the idea of making sea salt.

 We also knew the sea around the island was exceptionally clean as the notoriously fussy seahorses at The Sea Zoo bred happily in it.
-Seahorses are very picky about the water in which they live and breed so we had a feeling that these briny waters had the potential to produce the world’s finest sea salt.
+Seahorses are very picky about the water in which they live and breed so we had a feeling that these briny waters had the potential to produce the world’s finest flake sea salt.

 In 1997, we left a saucepan of seawater to boil on the Aga in our family kitchen and as the salt crystals started to form, we knew we’d struck culinary gold.
 We started supplying Halen Môn Sea Salt to Swains, our local butchers in Menai Bridge on the Isle of Anglesey.

-Today, our sea salt is enjoyed around the world by chefs, food lovers and even Barack Obama.
+Today, our Welsh sea salt is enjoyed around the world by chefs, food lovers and even Barack Obama.
 It has been served at the London 2012 Olympics, political summits and royal weddings and is a vital ingredient in Green & Blacks chocolate and Piper’s Crisps.
+Thousands of customers agree it is the best salt for cooking.

 Along with over 100 of the nation’s best delicatessens in the UK, we also supply Marks and Spencer, Waitrose and Harvey Nichols.
 Our sea salt can be found in more than 22 countries across the globe as well as on the tables of some of the world’s top restaurants like The Fat Duck.
 We also have a sea salt factory shop in Anglesey, which we hope is full of beautiful and delicious things.

 Importantly, it’s still for sale at Swains in Menai Bridge.